Skip to main content

 Once configured, you can begin developing your NetDaemon applications.
 The project template includes example apps to help you get started with development and testing.

-For a more powerful and convenient way to interact with Home Assistant entities and services, we recommend using the code generator code generator to generate C# classes.
+For a more powerful and convenient way to interact with Home Assistant entities and services, we recommend using the code generator to generate C# classes.

 • If using another hosting option: Copy to your chosen destination folder

-For more details on different deployment options, see the Installation Documentaiton
+For more details on different deployment options, see the installation documentation.

 Keep your dependencies and tools up-to-date